Sriracha taste test? What are you talking about? Is there even more than one brand of sriracha?

-- Brand 8: Polar Sriracha Chili Sauce (Thailand)
+- Brand 8: Polar Sriracha Chile Sauce (Thailand)

-- Brand 9: Lee Kum Kee Sriracha Chili Sauce (USA)
+- Brand 9: Lee Kum Kee Sriracha Chile Sauce (USA)

 We asked our intrepid tasters to rank sweetness, heat, and overall flavor on scales of 1 to 10, and requested detailed comments on flavor, texture, and any other salient facts.